 How E-Verify Works for Individuals on the FAR clause

 E-Verify requires that information from an employee's or student worker's I-9 form be compared on-line with data from the U.S. Department of Homeland Security and Social Security Administration records to confirm employment eligibility.
 The E-Verify process must be completed within 30 business days of the date an employee or student worker is assigned to the contract.

-The Welcome Center will monitor employees and student workers assigned to both newly established contracts and existing contracts which include FAR 52.222-54 and 22.1803 clauses.
+The Atlas Service Center will monitor employees and student workers assigned to both newly established contracts and existing contracts which include FAR 52.222-54 and 22.1803 clauses.
 We will work to complete the E-Verify process based on available information.
 If there is an I-9 form on file in the HR/Payroll document imaging system with current, unexpired work authorizations (e.g., passport, EAD card or I94 forms) we will use these documents to E-Verify the person.

 When You May be Contacted